CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

        ![](../media/select-python.png)

-13. Execute the notebook cell by clicking on the play button for Consolidating **OpenAI GPT Setup** in a Single Step from the Configuration File.
+13. Execute the notebook cells by clicking on the play button for Consolidating **OpenAI GPT Setup** in a Single Step from the Configuration File.

        ![](../media/configuration-file.png)